 A development incentive scheme has been introduced for the Cassowary Coast region, offering a 50 per cent reduction in infrastructure charges for certain developments.
-Councillors voted unanimously for the new scheme, with Economic Development portfolio holder Cr Kylie Farinelli saying Council had answered a "cry from the community".
-The scheme applies to developments approved from 24 April 2014 and completed by 30 April 2016.
+The scheme applies to developments approved from 21 April 2016 and completed by 30 April 2018.
 It largely promotes commercial, industrial and tourism development in different parts of the region but also promotes some infill residential development.
 The scheme has been introduced to help stimulate investment in the Cassowary Coast region.
 It is part of a broader investment incentives strategy being developed by Council.
 Click here to access Council's information sheet on Development Incentives

 The Sustainable Planning Act 2009 (Qld) (SPA) provides the legislative framework for planning and development assessment in Queensland.
 SPA provides for the Integrated Development Assessment System (IDAS), which is the system used for lodgement, assessment and approval of development applications.